Last Updated on August 5, 2020Reading Time: 5 minutes

 Let’s examine these costs in a little more detail.

 Your actual costs will depend on a number of factors, including but not limited to the maturity of your current NIST SP 800-171 program, the size of your organization, whether you require external support, how many locations are involved, the CMMC Level you’re going for, and the scope of your Controlled Unclassified Information (CUI).
 CUI scope is how many geographic locations, systems, databases, applications, and networks store, process or transit CUI.
+It also is influenced by the number of people in your organization that handle CUI.
 To simplify, lets break the above into two buckets and assume CMMC Level 3, which is likely to be the most common target:

-- Organizations that have a reasonably mature SP 800-171 compliant environment
+Organizations that have a reasonably mature NIST SP 800-171 compliant environment

 - Consulting Costs: You will likely want to do a CMMC Gap Assessment (may be called a Readiness Assessment).
 For a typical 250-person engineering/manufacturing firm with several locations whose 800-171 program is managed centrally, a reasonable estimate is $15,000-35,000.
 That pricing is comparable to an ISO 27002 Gap Assessment, which is a reasonable proxy in terms of size and approach to CMMC Level 3 (130 controls), as ISO 27002 covers 114 controls.
 Differences between the upper and lower ends of the range have to do with sampling rates and whether technical testing is included in the work effort.
 If you require support for Gap Remediation, that can range considerably based on the findings.
 In a more mature environment, $0-10,000 is a reasonable estimate.
 If you are less mature than you thought, $0-25,000 is a reasonable estimate.
 Pro-tip – If you don’t have an up-to-date Risk Assessment and System Security Plan, you don’t have a reasonably mature environment.

-- Hard Costs for Prep: If you are reasonably mature, you likely will need to spend very little in hard costs to get prepped.
-It’s entirely reasonable to assume $0.
-You are not reasonably mature if you have not made notable investments in the last five years for items like endpoint protection, multi-factor authentication, log monitoring/SIEM, etc.
+- Hard Costs for Prep: If you are reasonably mature, it is possible that you will need to spend very little in hard costs to get prepped.
+Where it has gotten tricky is many in the DIB are using Office 365 or GSuite.
+Unfortunately, the commercial versions of these services are not CMMC L3 certifiable and you will need to move to their “Government Cloud” versions of the offerings.
+This can potentially result in migration costs (up to $50K) and/or double (or even triple) your monthly recurring costs for these services.
+We have a podcast that discussed an alternative approach that may be of interest.
+Pro-tip – You are not reasonably mature if you have not made notable investments in the last five years for items like endpoint protection, multi-factor authentication, log monitoring/SIEM, etc.

 - Consulting Costs: You will likely want to start with a CUI Scoping exercise (to try to minimize the scope and associated costs) and a Risk Assessment (a requirement of CMMC) first.
 This will ensure you have the proper context for the Gap Assessment.
 For a typical 250-person engineering/manufacturing firm with several locations, a good estimate is $30,000-$50,000.
 That pricing is comparable to establishing the foundation of an ISO 27001 or SOC 2 information security program, which is a reasonable proxy in terms of size and approach.
 Differences between the upper and lower ends of the range have to do with current maturity, CUI scope, and project approach.
 If you require support for Gap Remediation, that can range considerably based on the findings.
 In a less mature environment $10,000-$40,000 is a reasonable estimate.
 Taking this approach generates the required Risk Assessment and builds the foundational scope statement that is integral to the required System Security Plan.